Email Segmentation Strategy: Your Key to Engaged Customers

 Re-engaging inactive subscribers is a valuable strategy to revitalize your email list and potentially convert leads into active customers.

 Identifying inactive subscribers is the first thing you have to do, so decide on a time frame to classify a subscriber as inactive.
 Typically, six months is a safe range to mark someone as inactive.
-This can vary from industry to industry and also depends on your brand and product type.
-Once you decide on a range, create a segment for inactive subscribers.
+This can vary from industry to industry, as it depends on the brand and type of product.
+Once you decide on a range, create a segment for inactive subscribers, and add rules or filters to categorize them into this segment.

 If subscribers respond positively to the re-introduction email, encourage them to update their preferences on your site.
 This could include choosing the types of content they are interested in or the frequency of emails they prefer.
 You can also follow up with an email that provides exclusive offers or incentives to re-engage with your brand.
 You can use discounts, free resources, or access to limited-time promotions to reel them back into the fold.